 We offer placement bonuses for community advisors who place early in the season!
 The sooner you place, the bigger the bonus!

 Have you ever thought it would be great to have friends around the world?
 Well here’s your chance!
 As you work diligently to ensure the success of each student in your care, you are creating an environment of friendship that will last a lifetime.
 When you help a child have a successful experience here, you become a valued member of their extended international family and will likely remain there for years to come.

-Many times the process of working with families through the process of their hosting experience fosters friendships.
-The close, communicative nature of the host family / community advisor relationship often creates an opportunity for friendships to develop.
-Based on the facts that you each have a penchant for international affairs, you each enjoy working with children, and you each have open hearts, it’s not hard to see how friendships could materialize.
+Many times, due to the close, communicative nature of the host family/community advisor relationship, the process often creates an opportunity for friendships to develop.
+Based on the fact that you each have a penchant for international affairs, you each enjoy working with children, and you each have open hearts, it’s not hard to see how friendships could materialize.

 What makes a great community advisor (CA)?